 For vegans, worry not.
 If you are curious to try this dish, there is a vegetarian-friendly version of Isaw using mushrooms.
 So, make sure to find this dish when visiting the Philippines and give it a try!

-Are you ready for exploring the foods and snacks in the Philippines?
+Are you ready to explore the foods and snacks in the Philippines?
 Book your flight to the country at Airpaz.com and be ready to stroll around the food stalls in the Philippines.